+Many refugees in the Netherlands are eager to start working, yet find it difficult to find a paid job.
 This has various reasons.
-Diplomas do not match the Dutch labor market, language is an issue and work experience or competences are not always being valued correctly.
-Also prejudices are often in play.
-But perhaps most importantly: if you are new in the Netherlands you often have a small network and few employers.
+Diplomas do not match the Dutch labor market, language is often an issue and work experience or competencies are not always valued correctly.
+Additionally, prejudices are often in play.
+But perhaps most importantly: if you are new in The Netherlands, you often have a small network.

-The Refugee Talent Hub organizes company visits, trainings, courses, work experience programs and other work-related activities.
+Refugee Talent Hub organizes company visits, trainings, courses, work experience programs and other work-related activities.
 All to increase your chance to find a paid job.

 You can find the complete range of our Dutch and English-speaking events here.
 Our activities are informal, practical and take place in the workplace.
 We work closely with employers who are looking for interesting candidates and with civil society organizations such as the Council for Refugees and the Foundation for Refugee Students UAF.
 You can find our activities throughout the Netherlands, from Amsterdam to Arnhem.